Welcome to today's edition of the Rush 24-7 podcast.

 He's now starting to withdraw all this, by the way.

-You should be know, should be aware.
+You should be a no, should be aware.

 McCain's starting to pull back on this.

-Yesterday afternoon in Orlando, after meeting with survivors of the terror attack in Orlando, and I don't think Obama blamed us on a video.
+Let's, if you can stomach it yesterday afternoon in Orlando, after meeting with survivors of the terror attack in Orlando, and I don't think Obama blamed us on a video like he did Benghazi.

-We have as many sound bites here as well, not as many as you can take.
+We have as many soundbites here as, well, not as many as you can take.

-There aren't that many, but I just want you to hear a couple of the things Obama said at the memorial.
+There aren't that many, but I just want you to hear a couple of the things Obama said at the memorial at the memorial after meeting with survivors of the terror attack.

-Carried out, it appears, not by external plotters, not by Bass Networks or sophisticated cells, but by deranged individuals warped by the hateful propaganda that they had seen over the internet.
+Given the fact that the last two terrorist attacks on our soil, Orlando and San Bernardino, were homegrown, carried out, it appears, not by external plotters, not by vast networks or sophisticated cells, but by deranged individuals warped by the hateful propaganda that they had seen over the internet.

 Uh-oh.

-Uh-oh, you hear that?
+You hear that?

 It's the internet's fault.

-Yeah, all this hatred in the internet.
+Yeah, all this hatred on the internet.

 Can you say the words net neutrality?

-If you can, then you might be aware of how Obama intends to take control of the internet, using this as justification, which sadly many low information Americans and propagandized Americans themselves will applaud.
+If you can, then you might be aware of how Obama intends to take control of the internet, using this as justification, which, sadly, many low-information Americans and propagandized Americans themselves will applaud.

-But it will not be Obama's takeover of the internet will not be to prevent these kinds of things from happening.
+But it will not be, Obama's takeover of the internet will not be to prevent these kinds of things from happening.

 He's got an entirely different agenda.